-Hearing loss can affect anyone at any point during a person’s life.
-The extent of any individual’s hearing loss will vary widely from person-to-person and can be triggered by a number of environmental or biological factors.
-Hearing loss is also incredibly common, with an estimated 48 million American reporting some degree of hearing loss.
+Hearing loss can occur at any point during a person’s life.
+The extent of hearing loss varies widely from person to person and can be triggered by several environmental or biological factors.
+Hearing loss is also widespread, with about 48 million Americans reporting some degree of hearing loss.

-Even understanding that hearing loss can occur at any time, many people struggle to identify their hearing loss.
-Here at the Hearing Associates of Las Vegas hearing clinic, we have had countless people express surprise at the extent of their hearing loss after we have tested them.
-As hearing loss is a gradual process in most cases, it can be easy to miss the starting signs that hearing loss is happening.
+Knowing that hearing loss can occur at any time, many people still struggle to identify their hearing loss.
+Here at the Hearing Associates of Las Vegas hearing clinic, we have had countless people express surprise at the extent of their hearing loss when tested.
+Hearing loss is a gradual process in most cases.
+It can be hard to identify the early signs of hearing loss.

-To help you identify hearing loss in either yourself or a loved one, we wanted to comprehensively cover hearing loss, the types of hearing loss, potential risk factors for hearing loss and more.
+To help recognize hearing loss in yourself or a loved one, we’d like to take a deep dive into the different types of hearing loss, the potential risk factors, and more.

 What Is Hearing Loss

-Hearing loss is when you lack the ability to hear the full decibel range.
-Those with intact hearing have hearing ranges from 0-140 dB.
-To give some insight on what this means, the average human whisper is 25 dB, and hearing damage can start occurring at frequent exposure to 80 dB and above.
+Hearing loss is when you cannot hear the full decibel range.
+Those with intact hearing have a hearing range from 0 to 140 dB.
+For example, the average human whisper is 25 dB.
+Hearing damage can start occurring at frequent exposure to 80 dB and above.

 Types Of Hearing Loss

 Depending on what part of the ear is affected, individuals will experience different types of hearing loss.
 There are three main types of hearing loss: conductive, sensorineural, and mixed hearing loss.

 Sound waves cannot be transmitted through the outer and middle ear for those dealing with conductive hearing loss.
 This disruption in transmission can be due to damaged eardrums, issues with the delicate bones of the middle ear (stapes, hammer, anvil), or other problems in these areas.
 However, the inner ear works correctly.